1. Previous: Chapter 1

 val circumferenceOfSmallCircle = 2 * pi * radius

-Then, since we passed 5.2 as the radius, we could imagine substituting the value 5.2 where we had plopped in radius:
+Then, since we passed 5.2 as the radius, we could imagine substituting the value 5.2 where we had dropped in radius.

 fun circumference(radius: Double) = 2 * pi * radius